 Citizens Advice is totally dependent on volunteers providing the service.
-Volunteers make up 81% of the people who work for us, and carry out a variety of roles, including assisting clients, back office work and Research and Campaigns.
+Volunteers make up 81% of the people who work for us, and carry out a variety of roles, including assisting clients, admin work, marketing, fundraising and Research and Campaigns.

 We need new volunteers every year to help us meet the demand for service.
 With so many different roles available everyone should be able to find a way to get involved.